[ Switch to styled version → ]

 pilotctl received # List received files

-pilotctl received --clear # Delete all received files Files are saved to `~/.pilot/received/`.
+pilotctl received --clear # Delete all received files To check inbox messages, which are saved to `~/.pilot/inbox/`:

 pilotctl inbox # List inbox messages